-- 19. The new CO permits private companies and companies limited by guarantee to take advantage of a "reporting exemption" if they meet certain qualifying criteria set out in section 359.
-The reporting exemption takes the form of exemption from certain of the requirements for the contents of the directors' report and financial statements that would apply if the entities did not qualify for exemption. - 20.
-Of these exemptions, the most significant one for the purposes of the SME-FRS is the exemption from the requirement for the financial statements to give a true and fair view as set out in section 380(7) of the new CO.
-Instead, financial statements prepared by entities taking advantage of the reporting exemption are required to be properly prepared in accordance with the applicable accounting standards issued or specified by the HKICPA under sections 380(4)(b) and 380(8), as the prescribed body under the Company (Accounting Standards (Prescribed Body)) Regulation issued in January 2013.
+19. The new CO permits private companies and companies limited by guarantee to take advantage of a "reporting exemption" if they meet certain qualifying criteria set out in section 359.
+The reporting exemption takes the form of exemption from certain of the requirements for the contents of the directors' report and financial statements that would apply if the entities did not qualify for exemption.

+- 20. Of these exemptions, the most significant one for the purposes of the SME-FRS is the exemption from the requirement for the financial statements to give a true and fair view as set out in section 380(7) of the new CO.
+Instead, financial statements prepared by entities taking advantage of the reporting exemption are required to be properly prepared in accordance with the applicable accounting standards issued or specified by the HKICPA under sections 357(1) and 380(4)(b), as the prescribed body under the Company (Accounting Standards (Prescribed Body)) Regulation (Cap.
+622C) as amended by the 2018 Amendment Ordinance effective from February 2019.
 For the purposes of section 380(4)(b), the SME-FRF and SME-FRS are the applicable accounting standards. - 21.
 Unless specifically exempt from a particular requirement, the financial statements and directors' report prepared by a qualifying entity are required to follow the same requirements as apply to full financial statements and directors' reports.
 Further details of these non-exempt disclosure requirements which apply under the new CO are set out in Part D of Appendix 1 to the SME-FRS.